eFactoryPro Wiki

 During the Period Capacity Scheduling, the P/S is able to view both the Actual and Staged parts that exist on the task-- with the Staged Parts on the Top, followed by Active Parts, and finally followed by a button to add additional staged parts.

 Staged Parts will have two options that are accessible by clicking on the three dots.
 They can be either 1) Edited or 2) Removed.
-Active Part needs are not editable in this screen.
+Active Parts will have the same.
+Stage Parts will have an extra option to convert to a part need.

 During the Period Scheduling of Part Needs, if you add a part need, it will be added as a Staged Parts.
 It is not until the task goes to the Daily Scheduling process that the Staged Part becomes an actual part need.